wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 [Final Presentation Slides](https://www.canva.com/design/DAEcyhbapHI/Lg2MQVS7oFezn0rUrqRqHw/view?utm_content=DAEcyhbapHI&utm_campaign=designshare&utm_medium=link&utm_source=homepage_design_menu)

 ## 7. Act- Next Steps
-- With the help of our primary data collection, analysis, and recommendations, wakaNINE can make data-driven decisions for increasing sales through the Specification Process.
+- With the help of our primary data collection, analysis, and recommendations, wakaNINE can make data-driven decisions for increasing success throughout the Specification Process.
-- The financial team can assess how much technical information is feasible to provide on their website considering their available resources.
+- The creation of some of the technical files requested by designers is expensive, so feassibility of providing these files is up to the financial team to decide.
-- Third-party datasets can be combined with the primary data collected over the course of this project to strategically implement a data-driven approach to the specification process.
+- Third-party datasets can be combined with the primary data collected over the course of this project to strategically implement a data-driven approach to marketing wakaNINEs products.
 For example, using publicly available decorative lighting sales data to make predictions on future trends in the market.
-- Further market research is required to investigate the differences in decision-makers' preferences when choosing decorative lighting for their projects